PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter06/P36_awaitAllSuccessfulOrThrow_ProcessDocument_1/README.md

-# Hooking virtual threads and sync code:
+# awaitAllSuccessfulOrThrow() – all subtasks complete successfully (different results types) or throw if any fails
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Explain and exemplify the usage of the awaitAllSuccessfulOrThrow() joiner.